alperdomo/CoverageAndPower/README.md

 ![](images/PowerAndFeatureCounts_peaks_hetSNPs.png)

 Scripts to calculate the coverage per SNP in bam files.
-This repository was initially thought to explore single cell RNA and ATAC seq data
+This repository was initially thought to explore single cell RNA and ATAC seq data.
+It is a complement to the SplitBam repository, which is of use for splitting a bam file from single cell data based on clusters of cells.

-This repository contains:
+ CoveragePerSNP contains:

     • Script to calculate the coverage per SNP using samtools and bam-readcounts .

     • Script for calculating the power to detect allelic imbalance.

-    • Script to count and plot the counts per features for SNPs found in heterozygous state (hetSNPs) that are locatedin specific genomic elements (e.g. Genes, Peaks, other genome coordinate)
+    • Script to count and plot the counts per features per SNPs found in heterozygous state (hetSNPs) that are located in specific genomic elements (e.g. Genes, Peaks, other genome coordinates)

-    • Script to split bam files.
+    • Script to split bam files by chunks.

-    • yml files to recreate the conda environmnet.
+    • yml file to recreate the CovSnp conda environmnet.

-The main usage of the code in this repository is to allow the users explore:
+This code allows the users to explore:
 - How much coverage our sequencing experiment has to have to be able to detect allelic imbalance with default effect values of 0.63,0.68,0.74,0.79,0.84?
-Effect values can be defined.
+Effect values can be user adjusted.

 - How many hetSNPs, using user defined depth and base quality, are located within genes, peaks, or other genome coordinates?
-Additional parameters could be set by following bam-readcount manual.
+Additional parameters could be set by following bam-readcount manual available here: https://github.com/genome/bam-readcount.

-#### Notes:
+`#### Notes:
-The code in this repository was implemented using high performance computing (HPC) facilities.
-Therefore, it includes submission scripts to the queue system from a HPC.
+The code  was implemented to be used in high performance computing (HPC) facilities with queuing systems; therefore, it includes submission scripts to the HPC.

 The CoveragePerSnpParallel.pl script will read within the folder and search for all files bam files (*.bam)

-It will split the bam file

 Check the line "use Proc::Queue size=>31, qw(run_back);" to define the number of cores to be used.

+It will split the bam file based on a particular length.
+The user can modify this length by changing the size in the script splitbamByshuncks.`

 ### Step I. Calculate the coverage per SNP (runs in parallel).